How To Add Charts And Graphs To WordPress

 Upload CSV File From Computer

-To upload the CSV file from your computer select ‘From Computer‘ …
+To upload the CSV file from your hard drive select ‘From Computer‘ …

 Visualizer - WordPress Plugin

-To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, go here:
+To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, see the article below:

-After importing the data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file containing the right data), and then click ‘Next‘ …
+After importing the data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file with the right data), and then click ‘Next‘ …

 WP Plugin: Visualizer

-The WordPress Visualizer plugin gives you complete control over your information, and updates your display in real time …
+Visualizer gives you total control of your information, and updates your display in real time …

 • Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.